microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Whiteboard design session/WDS student guide - Cognitive services and deep learning.md

 1. Can Contoso apply automated machine learning for text classification?

-2. Can they really expect a non-data scientist to create performant models using automated machine learning?
+2. Can they really expect to create performant models using automated machine learning?

 _Free-text Analytics_